 Soon after an attorney called demading payment.
 They had NO money AND NO MORE credit.

 He went upstairs to his room and collapsed across his bed.
 According to him:

 He realized he depended more on debt than on God.
-That dependence enslaved his family.
+He knew he had to change.